-For the water bodies within HUC 03160104 to attain the applicable narrative water quality standard for sediment, the allowable range of sediment loads is 0.0004 to 0.0018 tons per acre per day at the effective discharge.
+For the water bodies within the delta region of the Yazoo River Basin to attain the applicable narrative water quality standard for sediment, the allowable range of sediment loads is 0.0004 to 0.0018 tons per acre per day at the effective discharge of the tributaries to the oxbow lakes.
+If the target yields applicable for sediment in the tributaries is maintained during critical conditions, then the health of the stream should improve and the sediment loading to the oxbow lakes will be controlled.